Matt-dc/React-Journalling-App/README.md

 ## Overview
 This is a clone of the popular blogging network Medium.
 It implements the functionality to:
  - Create and update posts
- - follow users
+ - Follow users
- - receive personalized content based on topic preferences
+ - Receive personalized content based on topic preferences
-- edit reading history
+- Edit reading history
-- update and reset login information
+- Update and reset login information
-- comment and reply to comments
+- Comment and reply to comments
-- like both posts and comments
+- Like both posts and comments

 &nbsp;